-The Partners Training Program in Precision & Genomic Medicine is designed to provide rigorous, interdisciplinary training of postdoctoral scientists in the translational of genomic, clinical and computational sciences that are driving a new era of precision and genomic medicine.
+The Mass General Brigham Training Program in Precision & Genomic Medicine is designed to provide rigorous, interdisciplinary training of postdoctoral scientists in the translational of genomic, clinical and computational sciences that are driving a new era of precision and genomic medicine.
 The program is geared toward physician-scientists as well as clinically-oriented PhD scientists intending to develop careers in precision or genomic medicine.

 To accomplish this, the Program offers a combination of didactic experiences, mentored research projects, and training in technical and leadership skills across 4 key domains of P&GM;

 |Medical Genetics/ Genomics||Discovery and annotation of rare and common DNA variants associated with human disease and resilience; penetrance|